-Unpublished BIA decision upholds grant of cancellation under NACARA upon finding respondent did not provide "material support" to guerillas who stole food from his store at gunpoint.
+Unpublished BIA decision upholds the grant of cancellation under NACARA upon finding respondent did not provide "material support" to guerillas who stole food from his store at gunpoint.
 (Matter of Gonzales, 11/26/13)

-Unpublished BIA decision sustaining the appeal for the asylum denial, finding that the respondent established a fear of future persecution by the Palestinian Authority and Hamas regarding efforts to sell land to the Israeli government.
+Unpublished BIA decision sustaining the appeal for the asylum denial, finding that the respondent established fear of future persecution by the Palestinian Authority and Hamas regarding efforts to sell land to the Israeli government.

 The Seventh Circuit remanded, finding that the petitioner suffered direct persecution on account of being a landowner of means who refused to cooperate with the Revolutionary Armed Forces of Colombia (FARC).
 The court found that the harm the IJ and BIA described as "derivative" was not derivative at all and that the FARC's threatening and kidnapping of the petitioner's father was meant as a direct threat to the petitioner.

-Unpublished BIA decision finds effeminate gay males from Mexico with female gender identities to qualify as particular social group for purposes of asylum and withholding of removal.
+Unpublished BIA decision finds effeminate gay males from Mexico with female gender identities to qualify as a particular social group for purposes of asylum and withholding of removal.
 (Matter of M-G-O-, 2/4/14)